-The rise of the Marketing Suite: How the Oracle/Eloqua Deal will fuel a bidding war for Marketo
+The Rise of the Marketing Suite: How the Oracle/Eloqua Deal Will Fuel a Bidding War for Marketo

 By Jim Lundy

-In one step, what Oracle did in buying Eloqua is to validate the growing importance of the Marketing Suite.
+In one step, what Oracle did in buying Eloqua is to validate the growing importance of the marketing suite.
 They also helped to redefine it.
-We will be publishing a First Cut on the Oracle/Eloqua Deal with more analysis.
-This blog is about the fast follower effect: the bidding war that will erupt for Marketo and others in the race to build the most robust Marketing Suite.
+We will be publishing a First Cut on the Oracle/Eloqua deal with more analysis.
+This blog is about the fast follower effect: the bidding war that will erupt for Marketo and others in the race to build the most robust marketing suite.

 The Rise of the Marketing Suite

-Social media monitoring was hot first, followed quickly by Social Marketing (running campaigns on Social Media sites like Facebook, Twitter, and LinkedIn).
-As evidence of the popularity of Social Marketing witness the sale of Buddy Media to Salesforce and Wildfire to Google, both of which happened this year.
+Social media monitoring was hot first, followed quickly by social marketing (running campaigns on social media sites like Facebook, Twitter, and LinkedIn).
+As evidence of the popularity of social marketing, witness the sale of Buddy Media to Salesforce and Wildfire to Google, both of which happened this year.

-The Race to build a Marketing Suite: Bidding Wars begin
+The Race to Build a Marketing Suite: Bidding Wars Begin

 Having just been at an enterprise software provider, I can tell you that many CMOs do face-offs of Eloqua versus Marketo.
 That is why we expect the bidding war for Marketo to be fast and furious.

-Of course, it isn’t just Marketing Automation that will be part of the race to assemble the best Marketing Suite.
-Other tools that are for Sale include Social Media Management, Social Marketing, Email Marketing, Customer Community tools and Social Platforms.
+Of course, it isn’t just marketing automation that will be part of the race to assemble the best marketing suite.
+Other tools that are for sale include social media management, social marketing, email marketing, customer community tools, and social platforms.
 It is open season on all of them.
-The race to buy up all of the components of the new Marketing Suite is here.
+The race to buy up all of the components of the new marketing suite is here.

 2013 is shaping up to be the year that CMOs hope to get a better set of integrated tools to run their marketing campaigns with.
 Oracle may have just forced other vendors’ hands with the Eloqua purchase.
-The bad news is, CMOs may have to wait a little longer before the Marketing Suite is fully baked.
+The bad news is, CMOs may have to wait a little longer before the marketing suite is fully baked.

-Editors Note: Stay tuned for our 2013 Predictions and our forthcoming Strategic Report on Social (including Social Marketing and Marketing Suites) for more on this topic.
+Editor’s Note: Stay tuned for our 2013 predictions and our forthcoming Strategic Report on Social (including social marketing and marketing suites) for more on this topic.